-JOHN: The answer to the question is that you have to distinguish between God’s will in the sense of what He permits, and God’s will, in the sense of what He desires, and God’s will in the sense of what He loves or what is a reflection of His pure, holy will.
+JOHN: The answer to the question is that you have to distinguish between God’s will in the sense of what He permits and God’s will in the sense of what He desires and God’s will in the sense of what He loves or what is a reflection of His pure, holy will.
 In other words, let’s go through those three.
-There is that big, large category of things that are the will of God, only in the sense that He permits them.
-We just talked about one, where God, for his own purposes, allows Satan to cause David to number Israel or God allows Satan to tempt Eve in the garden or God allows Satan to tempt Christ or God allows Satan to tempt us.
+There is that big, large category of things that are the will of God only in the sense that He permits them.
+We just talked about one where God, for his own purposes, allows Satan to cause David to number Israel or God allows Satan to tempt Eve in the garden or God allows Satan to tempt Christ or God allows Satan to tempt us.

 That is His broad will.
-Secondly, there is a narrower sense, in which God permits certain things that don’t reflect his righteous nature, but they achieve his righteous purpose, and we just had an illustration of that.
-God allows or permits specifically Satan to cause a numbering in Israel that produces the need to judge or the occasion to judge which God had already planned to do.
-So there are things in a narrower sense which, though they are sinful in themselves and do not express His righteous will; He uses for His own ends.
+Secondly, there is a narrower sense in which God permits certain things that don’t reflect his righteous nature, but they achieve his righteous purpose, and we just had an illustration of that.
+God allows or permits specifically Satan to cause a numbering in Israel that produces the need to judge, which God - or the occasion to judge, which God had already planned to do.
+So there are things in a narrower sense which, though they are sinful in themselves and do not express His righteous will, He uses for His own ends.

 For example, God allows believers to be persecuted.
-You could ask is it God’s will that the church be persecuted?
+You could ask: Is it God’s will that the church be persecuted?
 Is it God’s will that Christians be martyred?
 Is it God’s will that the apostles be killed?
 Is it God’s will that Paul have his head cut off and Peter be crucified upside down?
 Is it God’s will that missionaries be boiled in a pot and eaten by cannibals?
 Is it God’s will that they be massacred? - et cetera, et cetera.

-Well, in a sense, more than just the general sense that God tolerates evil, there is the secondary sense that God permits certain things, sinful things to happen to his people because they perfect their faith, because they strengthen the church, because they allow the believer to be stronger and more effective, and the great illustration of that, of course, is Peter in 22 Luke.
-Jesus says to Peter, “Satan desires to have you that he might sift you like wheat,” and if you’re Peter, you’re going to say; well, you told him no, right?
+Well, in a sense, but more than just the general sense that God tolerates evil, there is the secondary sense that God permits certain things, sinful things, to happen to his people because they perfect their faith, because they strengthen the church, because they allow the believer to be stronger and more effective, and the great illustration of that, of course, is Peter in Luke 22.
+Jesus says to Peter, “Satan desires to have you, that he might sift you like wheat,” and, you know, I mean if you’re Peter, you’re going to say, “Well, you told him no, right?
 You told him he couldn’t have me.”

-The same is true of Paul in 2 Corinthians 12, where Paul has a thorn in the flesh, an angel from Satan, a demon, and this demon is tearing up the Corinthian church, and Paul says, “This is greatly disturbing,” so three times you praise the Lord would remove that demon.
-The Lord would stop that disaster going on in the Corinthian church, and the Lord never does it because the Lord says, “It’s in your weakness and it’s in your humbling that you become strong.”
+The same is true of Paul in 2 Corinthians 12, where Paul has a thorn in the flesh, a messenger from Satan, an angel from Satan, a demon, and this demon is tearing up the Corinthian church.
+And Paul says, “This is greatly disturbing,” so three times he praised the Lord would remove that demon, the Lord would stop that disaster going on in the Corinthian church.
+And the Lord never does it because the Lord says, “It’s in your weakness and it’s in your humbling that you become strong.”

 So there is a category where God allows sinful things to happen to his people because there’s a strengthening and there’s a deepening, and there’s an elevating of their spiritual capacities by that.
 And then thirdly, there is that will of God which is the perfect and precise reflection of His holy character, and that is always righteous and holy and good.
 So it is too general to say everything is God’s will if you mean by that everything is a direct expression of His holy nature.
 It isn’t.

 QUESTIONER: Okay, thank you.